 While the session concluded in a matter of minutes, with only one resident in attendance, the developer was more than happy to share a vision for the project in an interview following the meeting.

-“We’re trying to put up some commercial properties, along with a retirement home and some independent-living residences,” said Frank Mazzotta, president of Armour Hill Developments.
+“We’re trying to put up some commercial properties, along with a retirement home and some independent-living residences,” said Frank Mazzotta, president of Armour Heights Developments.

 “We’re hoping for a master-planned community in the next 10 years.”